AliceO2Group/Readout/doc/README.md

 readout will try to create the pool from the first bank available.
 Several memory pools can be created from the same memory bank, if space allows.

+The number of pages allocated for an equipment should be large enough to accomodate data of at least 2 subtimeframes Otherwise, the slicing into timeframes can not work, as it holds the data of current subtimeframe until it is complete (i.e. when data from next timeframe starts to reach it).
+If necessary (mostly for test/debug purpose), the slicer can be disabled by setting in the configuration the global parameter disableAggregatorSlicing=1.

+In practice, you should allocate enough buffer for several seconds, i.e. hundred(s) of subtimeframes.
+When you define the number of pages, take into account that the CRU stores data of different links in different pages.
+So the number of pages needed increases with the number of links used.

 # Data format
 Readout uses the data format defined in FlpPrototype for internal indexing of the pages.